 The Batwa pygmies who were hunter-gatherers are believed to be the original inhabitants of the forest.
 And the other neighbouring people are the Bakiga and Bakonjo.
 Their population is in the range of 350 persons per square kilometre.

-Bwindi Gorilla Safari Park Rules
+Bwindi Gorilla National Park Rules

 For conservation reasons, visits to the gorillas are tightly controlled.
 The following rules apply and must be strictly adhered to: –